mdurst180/api-lightbox/README.md

 ## Description

 This project is a RESTful CRUD API for managing users and posts.
 The API is built in Typescript running on **Express**.
-The database is Postgres and the application uses **Drizzle ORM** as its ORM. **Swagger** is used for documentation.
+The database is Postgres and the application uses **Drizzle ORM** as its ORM. **Joi** is used to validate inputs. **Jest** is used for the tests. **Swagger** is used for documentation.

+The application can run locally in a Docker container following the steps below.
+The application is also deployed to fly.io at https://api-lightbox.fly.dev.

 ## Setup